mvolkmann/blog/src/aws-lambda.md

 To upload the `.zip` file:

+In the following screenshot, verify that the correct region is selected in the dropdown in the upper right.
-Click the "Upload from" button and select ".zip or .jar file" in the following screenshot.
+Then click the "Upload from" button and select ".zip or .jar file".

 <img alt="AWS Lambda code upload #1" style="width: 100%"
   src="/blog/assets/aws-lambda-code-upload1.png?v={{pkg.version}}">